chand-lab/openEyeTrack/docs/paper.md

 ### Acknowledgements

-I would like to acknowledge Jeremy Casas for his invaluable feedback and support throughout this project.
+We would like to acknowledge Jeremy Casas for his invaluable feedback and support throughout this project.
+This work was supported by an NIH/NINDS Grant to CC (4R00NS092972-03) and startup funds provided by Boston University to CC.

 ### References